estruyf/blog-content/content/posts/2022-05-18-adding-and-removing-github-project-labels-to-issues.md

 slug: /adding-or-deleting-github-project-labels-on-issues/
 ---

+{{< blockquote type="important" text="This approach makes use of GitHub classic projects and are being discontinued.
+The approach will not work for new Projects as they require you to use the webhook functionality in order to create Project Item triggers." >}}

 Since projects got added to GitHub, I started using it more and more.
 For [Front Matter](https://frontmatter.codes), I am using projects to manage its releases.
 Before projects, I used milestones, but with projects, it is easier to follow up on what things I still need to do before the release.